jedrobado/agent_performance_monitoring/README.md

 # agent_performance_monitoring
 Senior Life Services Agent Performance Monitoring

-Monitors agent performance by uploading there scores(a csv file) in the system
+Monitors the daily, weekly, monthly and yearly calls and call duration(minutes) and  agent performance by uploading there Activity Summary Report(a csv file) in the system

 MDBootstrap, PHP AJAX, MySQL, ChartsJS